wdporter/i-am-that-ebook/src/78-all-knowledge-is-ignorance/readme.md

 memory.
 You are that tiny point and by your movement the world is ever recreated.
 Stop moving, and there will be no world.
-Look within and you will find that the point of light is the reflection of the immensity of light in the body, as is the sense ‘I am’.
+Look within and you will find that the point of light is the reflection of the immensity of light in the body, as is the sense “I am”.
 There is only light; all else appears.</p>

 <p><b>Q:</b> Do you know that light?
 Have you seen it?</p>